koaning/human-learn/paper.md

 This project was developed in my spare time while being employed at Rasa.
 They have been very supportive of me working on my own projects on the side, and I would like to recognize them for being a great employer.

 I also want to acknowledge that I'm building on the shoulders of giants.
-The popular drawing widget in this library would not have been possible without the wider bokeh [@bokeh], jupyter [@jupyter] and scikit-learn [@sklearn] communities.
+The popular drawing widget in this library would not have been possible without the wider Bokeh [@bokeh], Jupyter [@jupyter] and scikit-learn [@sklearn] communities.

 There have also been small contributions on Github from Joshua Adelman, Kay Hoogland, and Gabriel Luiz Freitas Almeida.